openai/gpt-2-output-dataset/README.md

 For each model, we have a training split of 250K generated examples, as well as validation and test splits of 5K examples.

 All data is located in Google Cloud Storage, under the directory `gs://gpt-2/output-dataset/v1`.
+(NOTE: everything has been migrated to Azure `https://openaipublic.blob.core.windows.net/gpt-2/output-dataset/v1/`)

 There, you will find files: